TomAndJerrys2/KLang/README.md

 # <i>A Mid-Level, Multi-functional Language</i>

-"I'm trying to add new and interesting stuff everyday - An error message isn't to bad but thousands of them make you question why on earth you would ever make a language.
+"I'm trying to add new and interesting stuff everyday - An error message isn't too bad but thousands of them make you question why on earth you would ever make a language.
 It's not supposed to be revolutionary just tidy and useful.
-Because tidy and useful is all anyone ever wanted.
-Everythings included and the stuff that isn't.
-Well.
-The language let's you dream big so get to it" - <i>Kyle Brady 2025</i>
+That and relatively easy to understand.
+For the most part programmers from any level shouldn't be jumping hoops and hurdles to understand code, it should be like reading a story, the better the story, the better the impact" - <i>Kyle Brady 2025</i>

 KLang was made as a side-project inspired by the will and curiosity of the cogs and wheels that drive the everyday compiler.
 Since picking up the interest it's been interesting to see how each piece works and how, eventually, it does all fit together